utap2/utap2/docs/rst/installation.rst

 Run MARS-Seq pipeline with example data
 --------------------------------------
-For testing UTAP2, you can download fastq files and test files for MARS-Seq pipeline folderas noted below.
+For testing UTAP2, you can download the fastq and additional test files for the MARS-Seq pipeline folders noted below.
 ::

     cd $HOST_MOUNT
     wget  --no-check-certificate -nH --cut-dirs=3 -r --reject='index.html*' --exclude-directories=/20230520_231819_test_Transcriptome_MARS-Seq  -P $HOST_MOUNT/utap-output/admin/example_and_data_for_testing_mm10_MARS-seq https://dors4.weizmann.ac.il/utap/UTAP_test_and_example_data/example_and_data_for_testing_mm10_MARS-seq/

-Once the download is finished, log in to the UTAP2 site as the admin USER and select the Transcriptome MARS-Seq pipeline from the "Choose pipeline" scroll-bar.
+Once the download has finished, log in to the UTAP2 site as the admin USER and select the Transcriptome MARS-Seq pipeline from the “Choose pipeline” scroll-bar.
 Proceed to complete the form according to the instructions provided below.

       1.Select the folder $HOST_MOUNT/utap-output/admin/example_and_data_for_testing_mm10_MARS-seq/fastq using the browser in the "Input folder" field.